This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Immunodeficiency and Cancer Risk

 One study looked specifically at patients with primary immunodeficiency disorders.
-Researchers at the Roswell Park Cancer Institute’s Department of Immunology used the United States Immune Deficiency Network database to find out how many people with primary disorders also have cancer.
+Researchers at the Roswell Park Cancer Institute’s Department of Immunology used the United States Immune Deficiency Network database to determine how many people with primary disorders also have cancer.

 The Immune System and Mesothelioma

-A long mystery about mesothelioma is why some people exposed to asbestos develop it and others do not.
-Exposure to asbestos is strongly connected to mesothelioma and is considered the leading cause of this type of cancer.
-And yet, most people who experienced exposure, even for decades at work, do not develop mesothelioma.
+A long mystery about mesothelioma is why some people exposed to asbestos develop it, and others do not.
+Asbestos exposure is strongly connected to mesothelioma and is considered the leading cause of this type of cancer.
+Yet, most people who experienced asbestos exposure, even for decades at work, do not develop mesothelioma.

 Immunodeficiency and Mesothelioma

-Immunodeficiency caused by medications have also been shown to lead to mesothelioma.
+- Immunodeficiency caused by medications has also been shown to lead to mesothelioma.
 One case studied involved a woman who had a lung transplant.
-She took immune suppressing drugs to prevent her body from rejecting the organ, and eventually she developed mesothelioma.
+She took immune-suppressing drugs to prevent her body from rejecting the organ, and eventually, she developed mesothelioma.

 Living with Mesothelioma and Immunodeficiency

-Not only does immunodeficiency make an individual more susceptible to mesothelioma, but it can also help the cancer spread more rapidly.
-Patients with mesothelioma and immune system problems are likely to have poorer prognoses and survival times.
+Not only does immunodeficiency make an individual more susceptible to mesothelioma, but it can also help cancer spread more rapidly.
+Patients with mesothelioma and immune system problems have poorer prognoses and survival times.